yomojo/yomojo.github.io-web/_skinfood/featured.md

 ### FAB range

 FAB products are **simple, multi-purpose, unisex** products.
 You can use them all over your **hair, face and body**.
 They are suitable for all hair and skin types.
 Their look, appearance and texture are not formulated to be a certain way—it is all natural.
-Because they are **super-concentrated**, a little goes a really long way.
+Because they are **super-concentrated**, a little goes a long way.
 They will help nourish and protect your skin and hair.
-In the most natural-ethical way possible, without destroying the good bacteria that live within your skin and hair.
+In a natural ethical way.
+Without destroying the good bacteria that live within your skin and hair.

 ![fab 01 oil and instruction card](/uploads/fab-oil-and-card.jpeg)